-We proved that in case of strict preferences on one side and both strict preferences and indifference on the other side, the existence of a strongly popular b-matching can be decided in polynomial time.
+We proved that in case of strict preferences on one side and restricted ties on the other side, the existence of a strongly popular b-matching can be decided in polynomial time.
 This is a clear indication that the strongly popular matching problem is significantly easier than the popular matching problem.
 It seems to be difficult to complement this with hardness results; as mentioned in the introduction, the strongly popular matching problem is in the complexity class UP, for which no complete problems are known.
-Therefore, the more promising direction is to attempt to show polynomial-time solvability for other types of preference systems.
+Therefore, the more promising direction is to attempt to show polynomialtime solvability for other types of preference systems.
 In particular, the decision problem for strongly popular matchings is open in the following two cases: